MariaBindner/MariaBindner/README.md

 - 🌱 I’m currently learning Scrum, Agile, CSS, JS, HTML, how to interact with APIs and much more!
 - 💞️ I’m looking to join discussions on new projects, opportunties in this field.
 - 📫 How to reach me - email at maria.bindner@gmail.com
-- 😄 Fun fact: I love being outdoors and on water!
+- 😄 Fun fact: I love being outdoors i.e., camping, hiking, bike riding, walikng, etc., and on water e.g., boating or on the jet ski!

 <!---
 MariaBindner/MariaBindner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.